marrus-sh/Specifications/-/kixt-charset/index.md

 ```
 {: id="prod.Comment"}

-A single-line comment is a single line beginning with `U+002F SOLIDUS` and then followed by any number of other characters.
+A single·line comment is a single line beginning with `U+002F SOLIDUS` and then followed by any number of other characters.
-Multi-line comments begin with three `U+002E FULL STOP` characters and end with three `U+002F SOLIDUS` characters.
+Multiline comments begin with three `U+002E FULL STOP` characters and end with three `U+002F SOLIDUS` characters.
 Comments should be ignored during processing.

 <div role="note" markdown="block">
-Note that multi-line comments can only appear on the "top level" and not inside of character declarations or other productions.
+Note that multiline comments can only appear on the “top level” and not inside of character declarations or other productions.
 </div>

 ### 3.5 Common Constructs